Steele's Greenville expedition

 Steele's Greenville expedition took place from April 2 to 25, 1863, during the Vicksburg campaign of the American Civil War.
 Union forces commanded by Major General Frederick Steele occupied Greenville, Mississippi, and operated in the surrounding area, to divert Confederate attention from a more important movement made in Louisiana by Major General John A. McClernand's corps.
 Minor skirmishing between the two sides occurred, particularly in the early stages of the expedition.
 Over 1,000 slaves were freed during the operation, and large quantities of supplies and animals were destroyed or removed from the area.
 Along with other operations, including Grierson's Raid, Steele's Greenville expedition distracted Confederate attention from McClernand's movement.
-Some historians have suggested that the Greenville expedition represented Union war policy shifting more towards expanding the war to Confederate social and economic structures and the Confederate homefront.
+Some historians have suggested that the Greenville expedition represented the Union war policy's shifting more towards expanding the war to Confederate social and economic structures and the Confederate homefront.

 Background

-During early 1863, with the American Civil War ongoing, Union Army forces commanded by Major General Ulysses S. Grant were undertaking the Vicksburg campaign against the Confederate-held city of Vicksburg, Mississippi.
+During early 1863, when the American Civil War was ongoing, Union Army forces commanded by Major General Ulysses S. Grant were undertaking the Vicksburg campaign against the Confederate-held city of Vicksburg, Mississippi.
 After having repeatedly failed to maneuver out of the surrounding swamps and onto high ground near Vicksburg, Grant decided between three options: an amphibious crossing of the Mississippi River and attack of the Confederate riverfront defenses; pulling back to Memphis, Tennessee, and then making an overland drive south to Vicksburg; and moving south of Vicksburg and then crossing the Mississippi River to operate against the city.
 The first option risked heavy casualties and the second could be misconstrued as a retreat by the civilian population and political authorities, so Grant chose the third option.
-In late March, Grant ordered the XIII Corps, commanded by Major General John A. McClernand, to move down the Louisiana side of the Mississippi River and then prepare to cross the river at a point south of Vicksburg.
+In late March, Grant ordered the XIII Corps, commanded by Major General John A. McClernand, to move down the Louisiana (west) side of the Mississippi River and then prepare to cross the river at a point south of Vicksburg.

-As part of an attempt to distract the Confederate forces at Vicksburg, who were commanded by Lieutenant General John C. Pemberton, from McClernand's movement, Grant sent the division of Major General Frederick Steele to Greenville, Mississippi, which was roughly 70 miles upriver from Vicksburg.
+As part of an attempt to distract the Confederate forces at Vicksburg, who were commanded by Lieutenant General John C. Pemberton, from McClernand's movement, Grant sent the division of Major General Frederick Steele to Greenville, Mississippi, roughly 70 miles upriver from Vicksburg.
 Steele's instructions were to land in the Mississippi Delta, advance to Greenville, and then operate in the Deer Creek area.
+Major General William T. Sherman, the commander of XV Corps and Steele's superior officer, hoped that Steele might reach to where Deer Creek met Rolling Fork, which was the furthest Union penetration in the Steele's Bayou expedition.

-Once there, the Union soldiers were to burn any baled cotton marked with "CSA", clear out any Confederate forces in the area, and burn abandoned plantations.
-About 5,600 men of Steele's division were part of the expedition.
+Once there, the Union soldiers were to burn any baled cotton marked with "CSA" (for Confederate States of America), clear out any Confederate forces in the area, and burn abandoned plantations.
+Steele was also instructed to warn civilians in the region that retaliation would be made for attacks on Union transports on the Mississippi.
+About 5,600 soldiers of Steele's division were part of the expedition.
 Lieutenant Colonel Samuel W. Ferguson commanded the Confederate forces in the area.